 New Coronavirus Dashboard Frequently Asked Questions

-Why are the estimates on Baltimore City’s COVID dashboard for “Latest 7-Day Average, Daily New Cases per 100K People” different from the CDC’s estimates for “Case Rate (last 7 days)” shown on the CDC’s COVID-19 Integrated County View?
+Why are the estimates on Baltimore City’s COVID dashboard for “Latest 7-Day Average, Daily New Cases per 100K People” different from the CDC’s estimates for “New COVID-19 cases per 100,000 population in the past 7-days”?

 The estimates are different because they are calculated in different ways.
 BCHD, like the Maryland Department of Health, calculates the COVID new case rate as the number of new cases in a day, divided by the population size each day.
 Then, BCHD uses those estimates to calculate the 7-day average.
 The CDC calculates the COVID new case rate as the number of cases over 7 days, divided by the population size.